-- (c) communications to or from a person, body or organization, whether a telecommunications system is being used in conducting or transmitting those communications or not, be monitored in any manner by means of a monitoring device. - (2) A direction may only be issued if the judge concerned is satisfied, on the facts alleged in an application referred to in section 3, that there are reasonable grounds to believe that? - (a) a serious offence has been or is being or will probably be committed and cannot be investigated in another appropriate manner; or - (b) the security or other compelling national interests of the Republic are threatened or that the gathering of information concerning a threat to the security or other compelling national interests of the Republic is necessary. - (3) A direction may be issued for a period not exceeding three months at a time, and the period for which it has been issued must be mentioned in the direction. - (4) Any judge may upon an application? - (a) extend the period referred to in subsection (3) for a further period not exceeding three months at a time; or - (b) make further additions or amendments to an existing direction, if that judge is satisfied that the extension, addition or amendment, as the case may be, is necessary for a reason mentioned in subsection (2).
+- (b) communications to or from a person, body or organisation, whether a 40 telecommunications system is being used in conducting or transmitting those communications or not, be monitored in any manner by means of a monitoring device. - (2) A direction may only be issued if the judge concerned is satisfied, on the facts alleged in an application referred to in section 3, that there are reasonable grounds to 45 believe that- - (a) a serious offence has been or is being or will probably be committed and cannot be investigated in another appropriate manner; or - (b) the security or other compelling national interests of the Republic are threatened or that the gathering of information concerning a threat to the security or other compelling national interests of the Republic is necessary. - (3) A direction may be issued for a period not exceeding three months at a time, and the period for which it has been issued must be mentioned in the direction.

+- (4) Any judge may upon an application-

+- (a) extend the period referred to in subsection (3) for a further period not exceeding three months at a time; or

+- (b) amend an existing direction,

+if the extension or amendment, as the case may be, is necessary for a reason mentioned in subsection (2).

-- (5) An application referred to in subsection (2) or (4) must be heard and a direction issued without any notice to the person, body or organization to which the application applies and without hearing such person, body or organization. - (6) An application referred to in subsection (2) or (4) may also be granted if an investigation referred to in subsection (2)(a) may disclose information that may contribute to preventing the perpetration of a serious offence.
+- (5) An application referred to in subsection (2) or (4) must be heard and a direction issued without any notice to the person, body or organisation to which the application applies and without hearing such person, body or organisation. - (6) An application referred to in subsection (2) or (4) may also be granted if an 10 investigation referred to in subsection (2)(a) may disclose information that may help to prevent the commission of a serious offence.